GraphQL

 Using the JDBC Driver

-Explore detailed examples in this section that demonstrate the application of JDBC classes such as Connection, Statement, and ResultSet to effectively manage interactions with GraphQL data.
-This section covers the use of regular statements and prepared statements for executing complex or frequently executed queries.
+This section provides detailed examples of how to use JDBC classes (like Connection, Statement, and ResultSet) to interact with GraphQL data.
+You’ll find examples for both regular and prepared statements to handle complex or frequently executed queries.

 Executing Statements